 Confirmation is a Sacrament of Initiation that is closely connected to the Sacrament of Baptism and Eucharist.
 It completes the Sacrament of Baptism, brings an increase and deepening of baptismal grace and strengthens the gifts of the Spirit received at Baptism.
 The Sacrament of Confirmation also leads us to the Eucharist as the way to live out our lives as fully initiated Catholics.

-To assist the candidate in their preparation for the sacrament of Confirmation, a sponsor must be chosen and approved by the end of November.
+To assist the candidate in their preparation for the sacrament of Confirmation, a sponsor must be chosen and approved by the end of November when the student is in their 2nd year of classes.

 Guidelines for choosing a Sponsor: